BrainXtech/BX-Large-Image-Viewer-Android/README.md

-# BX-Large-Image-Viewer-Android- Large image viewer library for Android
+# BX-Large-Image-Viewer-Android :Large image viewer library for Android

 #### This project aims to provide an full screen image viewer based on Fresco.
 Supports Gif as well.
 Made by [BrainxTech](https://brainxtech.com/)